ksoze84/useStateHandler/README.md

 # useStateHandler

-Object based hook. bring the value of hooks and class based definitions together ( including this.setState )
+Simple object based hook and state manager for React.

+KeyPoints:
-Maintain a unique instance of the handler class on memory.
+* Maintain a unique instance of the handler class on memory accross your application.
+* Share the state and the methods to update it between components.
+* You write the class, the hook manages the rest.

-Heavy functions are not instantiated in every render.

-Minimal code!.
-Forget about useCallback, useReducer and custom hooks.
+* Heavy functions are not instantiated in every render.
+Forget about using useCallback, useReducer and custom hooks.
+* Helps to maintain logic from render separate.

+This is not a hook meant to replace useState.
+But rather, useStateHandler must be used alongside another hooks, especially useEffect.

+Minimal and simple code.
+Small footprint and low impact in React's cycles.

 ## Installation

 ```
-yarn add use-state-handler
+npm install use-state-handler --save
 ```